great-expectations/great_expectations/docs/guides/expectations/features_custom_expectations/how_to_add_sqlalchemy_support_for_an_expectation.md

 This guide only applies to Great Expectations versions 0.13 and above, which make use of the new modular Expectation architecture.
 If you have implemented a custom Expectation but have not yet migrated it using the new modular patterns, you can still use this guide to implement custom renderers for your Expectation.
 :::

-This guide will help you implement additional execution engines for your custom Expectations, allowing them to work natively with SQLAlchemy and Spark.
+This guide will help you implement native SQLAlchemy support for your custom Metric.

 <Prerequisites>